44 Best Websites to Download Free STL Files for 3D Printing | 2023 Edition

 10. Design Connected

 Design Connected hosts hundreds of free, high-quality 3D models and samples.
-Since many of these models were created years ago, make sure you download more recent ones to become acquainted with the current production standards.
+Given that some of these models were created years ago, it’s advisable to download more recent ones to align with current production standards.

 9. Artec 3D Model Scanner

 Artec 3D Model Scanner hosts hundreds of high-resolution scans in various formats, including PLY, STL, WRL, and OBJ.
-The platform mostly focuses on industrial, medical, anatomical, and science and educational models.
+The platform mostly focuses on industrial, medical, anatomical, and educational models.

 8. MyMiniFactory